Twiggieedev/The-Comprehensive-Guide-to-the-Google-Gen-AI-JavaScript-SDK-google-genai-/﻿The Comprehensive Guide to the Google G.md

 runFunctionCallChat();

 Execution Modes:
-You can influence how the model uses functions via the functionCallingConfig within toolConfig :
+You can influence how the model uses functions via the functionCallingConfig within toolConfig:
  * AUTO (Default): The model decides whether to call a function or respond directly with text.
  * ANY: Forces the model to call a function.
 You can optionally provide allowed_function_names to restrict which functions it can choose from.
  * NONE: Prevents the model from calling any functions.